AudioKit/AudioKit/README.md

 BUGS:

-* Currently you have to double click when you use the menu to go to another view, for some reason this will properly clear out the CSD file so that the sound appears properly.
+* Currently lkyou have to double click when you use the menu to go to another view, for some reason this will properly clear out the CSD file so that the sound appears properly.